pivotal/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-Available `Workload` kinds can be discovered using the Tanzu `workload` CLI plugin.
+Available `Workload` kinds can be discovered using the Tanzu `workload` CLI plug-in.

 To discover available `Workload` kinds: